holoyan/adonisjs-permissions/README.md

 Currently supported databases: `postgres`, `mysql`, `mssql`

 ### UUID support
-No uuid support *yet*
+No uuid support *yet*, check [todo](#todo) list for more details

 ## Basic Usage

-On this section we will explore basic role permission methods
+On this section, we will explore basic role permission methods.

 ### Creating roles and permissions

-Let's create `create,update,read,delete` permissions and `admin,manager` roles
+Let's manually create `create,update,read,delete` permissions, as well as `admin,manager` roles

 ```typescript